LETTER: Supports Rep. Giddings - News Break

 LETTER: Supports Rep. Giddings

-Regarding the June 3, 2021, letter portraying Rep. Priscilla Giddings as betrayer of a rape victim’s identity there are omitted facts.
+Regarding the June 2, 2021, letter portraying Rep. Priscilla Giddings as betrayer of a rape victim’s identity, there are omitted facts.
 The 19-year-old accuser worked as a low-paid legislative helper.
 She is single with a 3-year-old child.
 She is not a victim, because the investigative police report of the incident, filed several days after it and based on her version, resulted in the accuser’s case being dropped.
-The legislator involved successfully passed three polygraph tests; the accuser took none.www.clearwaterprogress.com
+The legislator involved successfully passed three polygraph tests; the accuser took none.www.idahocountyfreepress.com